Mai Chau Vietnam, travel diary

 Young bitter bamboo is another popular dish of Mai Chau that you can try in almost all meals of its ethnicities.
 Usually, they are put in a bottle of vinegar or dried in the sun to enhance the following meals.

-In addition to a wide choice of stay offered by families in the Lac and Pom Coong villages, you will find all types of rooms in the surrounding municipalities.
+In addition to a wide choice of stays offered by families in the Lac and Pom Coong villages, you will find all types of rooms in the surrounding municipalities.
 Here are our few suggestions for accommodation to choose according to your desires:

 Resort in Mai Chau